mforssen/LaTeX/README.md

-# A LaTeX class for notes
+## LaTeX classes for notes and homework

 By May Lynn Forssen

+The file

+    notes.cls

+is a LaTeX class for taking notes.

 ## Usage